-Rutabaga, also called swedes when the flesh is white, are ancient heirloom vegetables that are particularly well suited to climates where winters are cold and moist.
+Rutabaga, also called swede when the flesh is white, is an ancient heirloom vegetable that is particularly well suited to climates where winters are cold and moist.

 Key Rutabaga facts

 Name – Brassica napobrassica